Tariff trends mostly downwards, but non-tariff measures increasingly used

 .

-Figure 11.
-International trade is highly regulated through technical barriers to trade, agriculture most affected
+Figure 9.
+International trade highly regulated through technical barriers to trade, 2022 Figure 9.
+International trade highly regulated through technical barriers to trade, 2022

 – ‒